Antonella-Bilotta/Antonella-Bilotta/README.md

 ###

 <p align="left"> My proposed <strong>PhD project</strong> aims to further extend this work, by <strong>mechanising additional modal logics</strong> (e.g. provability and intuitionistic logics) and developing a <strong>proof-theoretic analysis</strong> within the framework.
-I also intend to <strong>investigate various sequent calculi</strong> for modal logics and to deepen my <strong>philosophical reflection</strong> on the role of theorem provers in the context of mathematical knowldedge.<br>&nbsp;</p>
+I also intend to <strong>investigate various sequent calculi</strong> for modal logics, and to deepen my <strong>philosophical and technical reflection</strong> on the role of <strong> theorem provers and their integrations with LLMs</strong>  (autoformalisation and self-learning loops) in mathematical practice.<br>&nbsp;</p>

 ###